rackerlabs/docs-developer-blog/_posts/2018-06-15-bullet-speed-recovery-using-incrementally-updated-images.md

 #### Case 1: Corrupted, deleted, or overwritten data file

-Create a table for testing, as shown the following code, and use the preceding script to take image copies.
+Create a table for testing, as shown in the following code, and use the preceding script to take image copies.

     SQL> create table ImgCpyTab tablespace tbs2 as select * from dba_objects;